zhikaili1150/open-r1/README.md

 > [!NOTE]
 > As a shortcut, run `make install` to setup development libraries (spelled out below).
-Afterwards if everything is setup correctly and you have a functioning CUDA, you can install `flash-attn` and try out the Open-R1 models.
+Afterwards, if everything is setup correctly you can try out the Open-R1 models.

 ```shell